 Wasp Head is a beach unlike any other I’ve ever seen.
 At 280 million years old, it has all the apricot blush, lure and comeliness of geological youth.
 The landscape here is the result of sedimentation and the movement of glaciers and there isn’t only spectacular sandstone but shell fossils, ironstone box work, dropstones, and even, somewhere, fossil logs.

-We begin our exploration of Wasp Head admiring the colours and shapes of a sandstone cliff-face.
+We begin our exploration admiring the colours and shapes of a sandstone cliff-face.
 Then we amble around honeycombed rocks until our way is stopped by the sea.
 At this point we do our usual find-a-path: a scramble up a slope slippery with casuarina needles and dry leaves, a stroll through a casuarina forest and a descent down a grassy hill to an expansive rock platform.

 The rock platform is honeycombed, flat with the occasional standing rock.
 On one of these J spots a shell fossil, and the search is on.
 It wasn’t the only one.